George Flint

 About

-I'm interested in how nature finds solutions to complex problems, often under certain constraints enforcing some kind of elegance.
-This includes (but is not limited to) global behavior via local rules, Cholletian intelligence, and latent space optimization.
+I'm interested in how nature finds solutions to complex problems, often under interesting constraints.
+This includes (but is not limited to) global behavior via local rules, Cholletian intelligence, and optimization in latent spaces.

-My research focuses on theories of neuronal mechanisms and architectures to explain and operationalize unique abilities of natural cognition.
-I often investigate using distributional approaches.
+My research focuses on theories of neuronal mechanisms and architectures to explain and operationalize systems of natural cognition.
+I usually investigate with distributional or connectionist approaches.

 I currently lead research both independently and at the lab of Anna Ivanova at Georgia Tech.
 I've also led and contributed to research at the lab of Evelina Fedorenko at MIT [see publications].